 \parbf{Japanese crane.} Now let us consider a more general definition of folding.
 Imagine that we mark in advance the lines of folding and start to fold the paper in such a way that each domain between folds remains flat all the time.

 If you understand ``folding'' this way, then the answer to the problem is ``yes''.
 In some sense, this problem was solved by origami practitioners well before it was even posed.

-The possibility to increase the perimeter slightly can be seen in the base for the crane.
-This was known by origami masters for centuries \footnote{It appears in the oldest known book on origami, ``Senbazuru Orikata,'' dated 1797; but for sure it was known much earlier.}, but mathematicians learned this answer only in 1998 \footnote{Here is \textattachfile[color=0 0 1,mimetype=text/html]{pics/napkin.html}{the html-file} which tells how it happened.}.
+The possibility of increasing the perimeter slightly can be seen in the base for the crane.
+This was known to origami masters for centuries \footnote{It appears in the oldest known book on origami, ``Senbazuru Orikata,'' dated 1797; but for sure it was known much earlier.}, but mathematicians learned this answer only in 1998 \footnote{Here is \textattachfile[color=0 0 1,mimetype=text/html]{pics/napkin.html}{the html-file} which tells how it happened.}.

 The base for the crane has four long ends and one short end.
 Two ends are used for wings and the other two have to be thinned, as one is used for the head and the other for the tail.
-Thinning twice each of the long ends makes it possible to produce a base which can then be folded into the plane to obtain a figure with larger perimeter.
+Thinning each of the long ends twice makes it possible to produce a base which can then be folded into the plane to obtain a figure with a larger perimeter.

-On the picture above, you can see the net of folds, the base, and the base with opened out ends.
-On the net of folds, you can see the number of the layer in the base.
-The dashed lines are the folds which appear at the opening out.
+In the picture above, you can see the net of folds, the base, and the base with opened out ends.
+On the net of folds, each region is labeled with the number of the corresponding layer in the base.
+The dashed lines are the folds which appear when the ends are opened out.
 The perimeter increases by about $0.5\%$, and there are 80 layers in the end.
 We do not know of a way to increase the perimeter with a smaller number of layers.

-If $a$ is the side of original square then it takes a bit less than $a$ to go around each of four needles and it takes about $(\sqrt{2}-1)\cdot a$ to go around the short end, resulting in a longer perimeter.
-Thinning the ends many times makes possible to increase the perimeter by a value arbitrarily close to $(\sqrt{2}-1)\cdot a$.
+If $a$ is the side length of the original square, then it takes a bit less than $a$ to go around each of the four needles and it takes about $(\sqrt{2}-1)\cdot a$ to go around the short end, resulting in a longer perimeter.
+Thinning the ends many times makes it possible to increase the perimeter by a value arbitrarily close to $(\sqrt{2}-1)\cdot a$.

 The following picture describes another way to increase the perimeter, based on an idea of Yashenko \cite{yashenko}.
 It can be obtained by recursive application of one simple move.
-If one repeats this move sufficiently many times, we obtain a figure with a longer perimeter.
+Repeating this move sufficiently many times produces a figure with a longer perimeter.
 Since each iteration adds two layers near the concave corner, the total number of layers in this model is much larger than in the crane base.